prateek210995/Face-Mask-Detection/README.md

 </div>

 The accuarcy of Model-3 on the validation dataset is 0.99 and validation loss is 0.02.
 The accuracy on the test dataset is 0.97.
-The true positives of the model are 480, true negatives are 483.
-False positive are 29 and false negatives are 0.
+The true positives of the model are 480, true negatives are 483, false positive are 29, and false negatives are 0.
 When Model-1 and Model-3 are compared, the accuracy of Model-1 is less than Model-3, but Model-1 has less false positives as compared to Model-2.
 So, it can be concluded Model-1 has performed comparitively better than Model-3.
+Model-1 is the best performing model.

 ## References